carpentries-incubator/hpc-intro/_episodes/14-modules.md

 Before we start using individual software packages, however, we should understand the reasoning behind this approach.
 The three biggest factors are:

-- software incompatibilities;
+- software incompatibilities
-- versioning;
+- versioning
-- dependencies.
+- dependencies

 Software incompatibility is a major headache for programmers.
 Sometimes the presence (or absence) of a software package will break others that depend on it.
 Two of the most famous examples are Python 2